ubonpartners/yolo-dpar/README.md

 Using map.py from https://github.com/ubonpartners/dataset_processor

-These results are the geometric mean of results run on from 5 "val" datasets, three of which are the val sets of Coco, OpenImages, and Objects365
+These results are the geometric mean of results run on from 5 "val" datasets, three of which are the val sets of Coco, OpenImages, and Objects365.
+All results are for the model running at 640x640 pixels

 For, the -dp/-dpa/-dpar models- because these models take a few days to train and I am lazy, they are not all trained for the same number of epochs so comparison may not be very "fair".